 We figured out a way to greatly simplify our process for cravings and withdrawal symptoms, using our improved 'body association technique'.
 This is now taught to all of our certified therapists.

-We've decided to only train students who already have their basic peak states certification from the Institute.
-This change was for several reasons: the therapist then has the best and most complete training; it ties the therapist into our support and safety network of advanced therapists and clinics; and because of our requirements that the therapist charges for results.
+We've decided to only train students who already have their peak states certification from the Institute.
+This change was for several reasons: the therapist then has the best and most complete training; it ties the therapist into our support and safety network of our clinic therapists; and because of our requirements that the therapist charges for results.